WebAssembly/component-model/design/mvp/WIT.md

 ### Name Conflicts and `with`

-When two or more included Worlds have the same name for an import or export that does *not* have an ID, automatic de-duplication cannot be used (because the two same-named imports/exports might have different meanings in the different worlds) and thus the conflict has to be resolved manually using the `with` keyword:
+When two or more included Worlds have the same name for an import or export with a *plain* name, automatic de-duplication cannot be used (because the two same-named imports/exports might have different meanings in the different worlds) and thus the conflict has to be resolved manually using the `with` keyword.

 The following example shows how to resolve name conflicts where `union-my-world-a` and `union-my-world-b` are equivalent:
 ```wit
 package local:demo;